Volkswagen Golf Mk2: United Kingdom

 Sales in the UK were strong; though it never quite made the top 10 for sales in any of the eight years in sale, it came close.
 In 1990, it was the UK's 12th most popular car with almost 50,000 sales.
 As of 2012, over 20 years after the Mk2 Golf's demise, it is still a very common sight on British roads and is being recognized by many as a growing classic.

+Yugoslavia

+Volkswagen also produced the Mk2 Golf in Yugoslavia, in a factory at Vogošća near Sarajevo, called Tvornica Automobila Sarajevo (TAS).
+Following on from the production of the Mk1 Golf at the factory, the Mk2 was produced from June 5, 1985, with a yearly production of 25,000 units, and plans had been made to start production of the Mk3 Golf amid the Bosnian War in 1992, however the factory was destroyed by bombing that year.
+The Mk2 Golf was produced by TAS only for the six Yugoslav republics, with a rear badge J, JX (which stands for less equipment than C and CL), C and CL and TAS badge on the front grille and Sarajevo city logo instead side blinkers.
+Such models were usually very poorly equipped, with the passenger-side rear-view mirrors being optional equipment which had to be paid for.
+Engines were 1.3 (carburettor), 1.6 petrol and 1.6 diesel.